Gowdy Tailor-Made for GOP’s Benghazi Assignment

-On the other hand, its work will subject the GOP to criticism that perpetuating congressional interest in an incident that eight Hill committees have already hashed over is an especially wrong focus in this election year, which should be about promoting policies to put more people to work at home instead of more costly political theatrics about a foreign policy foul-up.
+On the other hand, its work will subject the GOP to criticism that perpetuating congressional interest in the incident, which eight Hill committees have already hashed over, is an especially wrong focus in this election year, which should be about promoting policies to put more people to work at home instead of more costly political theatrics about a foreign policy foul-up.

 But for the House’s newest would-be chairman, the next six months represent a career-altering opportunity with more potential upsides than downsides.

 In the 49-year-old Gowdy, the speaker has selected someone who appears ideally suited to the assignment, based not only on his professional background but also his Hill persona and the politics of the moment.
 (Plus, he’s the first member of the takeover Class of 2010 to be awarded a post this prestigious.)

 Before his election — he upset a sometimes-maverick GOP incumbent, Bob Inglis, in the 2010 primary — Gowdy made his career as a prosecutor.
 He spent a decade as the district attorney in his home town of Spartanburg, and for six years before that he went after federal crimes as an assistant U.S. attorney.